 Tailored and sustainable energy for Valio plants

-Adven produces heating and cooling for nine plants operated by Valio across Finland.
+Adven produces heating and cooling for eight plants operated by Valio across Finland.
 In terms of energy production, each facility has its individual considerations and requirements.
 Consequently, meeting the customer’s production standards has been a key consideration in Adven’s design, resource allocation and planning projects.

 One goal has remained the same throughout: reducing the use of fossil fuels by replacing them with biofuels.
 Adven’s independence of underlying technologies and fuels provides great flexibility in tailoring energy solutions.